Front of House Volunteer Guidelines

 Box Officers and Greeters should arrive an hour and 15 minutes before curtain time.
 If the show is at 7:30pm, be here at 6:15pm.
 If the show is at 2:00pm, be here at 12:45pm.

-- Personal belongings may be placed in the “Copy Room” next to the water tank by the offices.
+- Personal belongings may be placed in the board room.
 The theatre is not responsible for lost or stolen articles; therefore, please leave valuables at home.

 - If you come early, there may be tasks you could assist with, such as stuffing inserts into programs.